 Method: Ensemble coupled model seasonal forecast from the GloSea5 seasonal prediction system [MacLachlan et al., 2014], using the Global Coupled 2 (GC2) version [Williams et al., 2015] of the HadGEM3 coupled model [Hewitt et al., 2011].
-Forecast compiled together from forecasts initialized between 30 March and 19 April (2 per day) from an ocean and sea ice analysis (FOAM/NEMOVAR) [Blockley et al., 2014, Peterson et al., 2015] and an atmospheric analysis (MO-NWP/4DVar) [Rawlins et al., 2007] using observations from the previous day.
+Forecast compiled together from forecasts initialized between 22 July and 9 August (2 per day) from an ocean and sea ice analysis (FOAM/NEMOVAR) [Blockley et al., 2014, Peterson et al., 2015] and an atmospheric analysis (MO-NWP/4DVar) [Rawlins et al., 2007] using observations from the previous day.
 Special Sensor Microwave Imager (SSM/I) ice concentration observations from ESA OSI-SAF [OSI-SAF, 2011] were assimilated in the ocean and sea ice analysis, along with satellite and in-situ SST, subsurface temperature and salinity profiles, and sea level anomalies from altimeter data.
 No assimilation of ice thickness was performed.
-The forecast (Figure 1) has a small bias correction downward of 0.2×10^6 km2 due to a mean over forecast of the ice extent relative to the observed NSIDC ice extent over the hindcast period 1996 to 2009 [Peterson et al., 2015].
+The forecast (Figure 1) has a bias correction upward of 0.8×10^6 km2 due to a mean under forecast of the ice extent relative to the observed NSIDC ice extent over the hindcast period 1996 to 2009 [Peterson et al., 2015].
+This bias correction, and therefore the forecast itself is heavily reliant on the hindcast being a good proxy of forecast performance.
+In particular, for sea ice prediction, it is dependent on hindcast sea ice thicknesses, which are not assimilated, having a good physical realization through time.
+Without an accurate set of summer sea ice thickness observations through both hindcast and forecast, this is extremely hard to validate.